gracefulife/clova-developer-guide/en/CIC/References/APIs/DeviceControl.md

 ## UpdateDeviceState directive {#UpdateDeviceState}

 Instructs your client to update states of other client devices registered to a user account.
 Users can use several clients simultaneously with one user account.
-Clients can be an app or Wave, a speaker for Clova.
-An app type client can control other speaker type clients.
+A client can be an app or a device, such as Wave, speaker for Clova.
+An app-type client can control other speaker-type clients.
 It receives results of executing client control through `UpdateDeviceState` directive messages and update client states accordingly.

 ### Payload field